-For transactional surveys, the same distribution methods of email, SMS text, link URL, website, kiosk, and in-person all still apply.
+For transactional surveys, the same distribution methods of email, link URL, website, kiosk, and in-person all still apply.
 Once again, you should choose the method that aligns most closely with where the interaction takes place.

 For retailers who have both a brick-and-mortar and ecommerce store, having multiple survey distribution methods can be key to improving both the in-store and online shopping experience.
 Feedback on the purchase process could be collected via kiosk or a survey link that’s been printed on a receipt for the in-store experience, while web surveys could be used for the online experience.

 Similar to NPS, having dedicated CES software or a customer satisfaction survey software can help you manage your customer experience program immensely.
 Survey creation and distribution follow best practices for increased response rates if you run them through a customer experience platform.
 What’s more, customer follow-up, results analysis, and feedback integration into your existing customer database, chat tools, and CRM can all be automated.

 The differences between relationship and transactional surveys aren’t just in the survey question and delivery timeline — they also differ in the types of follow-up you can perform once you’ve calculated your scores and analyzed your results.

 NPS, CSAT, CES, and tNPS score calculation depends on the survey rating scale.

 However, NPS relationship surveys have one more benefit: the segmentation of your customers into promoters, passives, and detractors.
 This feedback-based segmentation is built into the score calculation, and can be an advantage when it comes to promoting your brand and figuring out ways to increase customer engagement.

 If you use both relationship and transactional surveys, you can benchmark a transactional survey score against your overall NPS score to see if that touchpoint has a positive or negative influence on loyalty, or in some cases, no influence at all.